Herman Gummerus: Political

-An early advocate of Finnish independence, Gummerus was imprisoned for this in 1904, spending time in Peter and Paul Fortress.
+An early advocate of Finnish independence, Gummerus was suspected of involvement in the assassination of Nikolai Bobrikov and imprisoned in 1904, spending time in Peter and Paul Fortress before being released in October of that year.
 He went on to edit the journal Framtid and before forming the anti-Russification Wetterhof Bureau (later Finnish Bureau) in Germany in 1915.
+During the First World War he led the Stockholm delegation working for Finnish liberation and organised the Finnish Jäger Movement in 1915–1918.
 After independence had been achieved Gummerus was appointed to posts in Stockholm and Kiev, where he had extended his anti-Russian activity and where he helped set up a legation during Ukrainian People's Republic's brief independence.
 He became Envoy to Rome in 1920 (a post he held until 1925) and developed an admiration for the growing fascist movement whilst in Italy.
+His wife Alexandrine (San) Hedenberg was initially an asset in his diplomatic career, but her unconventional behaviour came to be seen as a liability.
+His diplomatic career ended in 1925, most likely due to Finland adopting a more cautious foreign policy following Soviet concerns about British relations with Finland and the border states, rather than for personal reasons.

 On his return to Finland, and with the leaders of the Lapua Movement mostly imprisoned, he joined with Erkki Räikkönen, a fellow Swedish-speaker, and Vilho Annala to form IKL as a slightly more moderate continuation.
 Driven by an inherent conservatism, Gummerus desired an electoral alliance with the National Coalition Party but soon found that the rank and file of IKL had no interest in this.
 IKL also adopted a strong position on the importance of the Finnish language, following the lead of the Academic Karelia Society and further isolating the Swedish-speaking Gummerus.
 He finally left the movement in 1934 and took no further role in active politics.
+Having grown disillusioned with democracy during the 1920s, Gummerus acted as a background figure for right-wing radical movements during the 1930s before retreating to focus on teaching and research.

 Despite his linguistic identity Gummerus went on to criticize Sweden, attacking the Blue Book of former Swedish foreign minister Johannes Hellner, which claimed that Sweden had only been interested in cultivating Finland as a good neighbour in the Åland crisis.
 Gummerus argued that, whilst this may have been the case, Swedish attitudes towards the newly independent country where such that a state of mistrust and suspicion was engendered between the two countries.